cheperboy/linux/docs/bash.md

     grep '^fred' /etc/passwd             # find 'fred', but only at the start of a line grep '[FG]oo' *                      # find Foo or Goo in all files in the current dir grep '[0-9][0-9][0-9]' *             # find all lines in all files in the current dir with three numbers in a row

+### xargs
+Xargs executes its arguments as commands, and reads standard input to specify arguments to that command.
+Xargs knows the maximum number or arguments each command line can handle, and does not exceed that limit.
+The following are equivalent

+    find /tmp -print | xargs ls -ld ls -ld `find /tmp -print`

 ### mkdir